 - Network options for scenario playback on a network, broadcast to specific VRSG channels.

 - Ability to export shapefiles.
 A shapefile is the footprint of a culture model on the terrain.
 For each culture entity in the scenario, Scenario Editor exports a set of shapefiles in the standard shapefile format for use in applications such as Battlespace Simulations’ (BSI’s) Modern Air Combat Environment (MACE).
 You can also export cultural feature (CLT) files for use in BSI’s MACE for transformation into DIS entities.

 - Multiple selection of culture entities, for moving, duplicating, or deleting them as a temporary group.

 - Support for inserting 2D "overlay" images into a scenario that display at specified times.
 Such images can be used for annotations, textual instructions, title screens, or photographs.

-VRSG Scenario Editor version 2.0 is installed with VRSG version 6.4.
+Scenario Editor 2.2 is installed with VRSG 6.5.